Consolidated C-87 Liberator Express: Accidents and incidents

 The Aviation Safety Network, part of the Flight Safety Foundation, records 150 hull loss accidents involving the C-87 or the C-109 occurring between 1942 and 1964.

-On November 30, 1943, a C–87 with a crew of four plus a passenger ran out of fuel from Kunming, China to Jorhat, India when it was blown off course by strong wind.
-All five onboard landed near Tsetang, Tibet and became one of the first Americans who have visited Lhasa.
+On 30 November 1943, a C-87 with a crew of four plus a passenger ran out of fuel flying from Kunming, China to Jorhat, India, when it was blown off-course by strong wind.
+All five aboard the plane landed near Tsetang, Tibet, and became some of the first Americans to visit Lhasa.

 The worst accident took place 25 July 1944.
-All 27 on board USAAF C.87 41-11706 were killed when it crashed on Florida Island in the south-west Pacific; the crew were civilian employees of Consairway and the passengers were high-ranking British and American officers, including Royal Air Force Air commodore Isaac John Fitch.
+All 27 on board USAAF C.87 41-11706 were killed when it crashed on Florida Island in the south-west Pacific; the crew were civilian employees of Consairway and the passengers were high-ranking British and American officers, including Royal Air Force Air Commodore Isaac John Fitch.

-The next year, in July 1945 a Consolidated C-87 Liberator Express operated by the Royal Air Force bound for Manus Island failed to gain altitude after taking off from Sydney's now non-existent runway 22, struck trees and crashed into the ground in Brighton-Le-Sands.
+The next year, in July 1945 a Liberator C.VII (the British designation for the C-87) operated by the Royal Air Force bound for Manus Island failed to gain altitude after taking off from Sydney's now non-existent runway 22, struck trees and crashed into the ground in Brighton-Le-Sands.
 The aircraft exploded on impact, killing all 12 passengers and crew on board.
 The victims were from the British, Australian and New Zealand armed forces.

 Another notable accident took place on 15 April 1957 when C-87 XA-KUN, operated by TAMSA (Transportes Aéreos Mexicanos SA), crashed after take-off from Mérida-Rejon Airport, killing all on board, including the famous Mexican actor and singer Pedro Infante.